 The Myth of the Leviathan The Leviathan is a colossal sea creature originating from ancient biblical texts and various mythologies, representing chaos and untamed power Its legend has endured for millennia, symbolizing the struggle between order and disorder in both religious and cultural narratives

-LEVIATHAN Definition Meaning - Merriam-Webster Old Testament references to a huge sea monster, Leviathan (in Hebrew, Liwyāthān), are thought to come from an ancient myth in which the god Baal slays a multiheaded sea monster
+LEVIATHAN Definition Meaning - Merriam-Webster Old Testament references to a huge sea monster, Leviathan (in Hebrew, Liwyāthān), are thought to have been inspired by an ancient myth in which the god Baal slays a multiheaded sea monster